 Jessica T. Moore is a partner in the San Francisco office of Constantine Cannon LLP.
 Ms. Moore has extensive litigation and trial experience in whistleblower matters and complex cases.
 She brings significant analytical and investigative expertise to her representation of clients.

 She has represented whistleblowers in a wide variety of cases under state and federal laws, and since 2005, her practice has been exclusively under qui tam statutes and other whistleblower laws that expose, correct, and remediate fraud.
-Her cases have involved fraud in Medicare and other government healthcare programs, false claims in construction projects and various procurement contexts, and tax fraud.
+Her cases have involved fraud in Medicare and other government healthcare programs, false claims in construction projects and various procurement contexts, securities fraud, and tax fraud.

-Ms. Moore was one of two primary attorneys representing a whistleblower in a lawsuit against DaVita Healthcare Partners, resulting in a $400 million settlement.
+She was one of two primary attorneys representing a whistleblower in a lawsuit against DaVita Healthcare Partners, resulting in a $400 million settlement.
 The complaint alleged that DaVita paid doctors hidden kickbacks to get patient referrals for its dialysis centers.
 She was also a senior trial team member representing a whistleblower, several states, and municipalities in a successful two-month jury trial against the world’s largest manufacturer of PVC pipe.
 She also represented a whistleblower, schools, and public agencies as a key member of the trial team in a lawsuit against an electric utility accused of overcharging its government customers.
 That trial resulted in a $225 million verdict for plaintiffs.

 Ms. Moore graduated magna cum laude from the University of California, Hastings College of the Law, in 1995, where she earned membership in the Order of the Coif and Thurston Society.
 She was an executive associate of the Hastings Law Journal.
 She also was a judicial extern for the Honorable Marilyn Hall Patel, U.S. District Court for the Northern District of California.
 Ms. Moore received her M.Ed. in Education and B.A. in Communications Studies, magna cum laude, from the University of California, Los Angeles, where she was inducted into the Phi Beta Kappa society.